Google Cloud Platform Free Tier

-  For example, only the portion of your Google App Engine usage above the App Engine free daily usage limits is charged against your $300 credit.
+For example, only the portion of your App Engine usage above the App Engine free daily usage limits is charged against your $300 credit.
 In addition, if your App Engine usage is below the free daily usage limits, your app will continue to run even after the free trial ends.

 Can I use the $300 credit on other Google APIs?